 At Boonefield Labradors, we believe in the power of giving back to the community.
 To date, we have donated eleven dogs to police departments throughout New Hampshire, Vermont, Massachusetts and Rhode Island.
 We also have dogs working in various capacities such as schools, funeral homes, clinics, hospitals, court houses along with State and local law enforcement agencies providing much needed consolation and well-being. #teamboonefield

 Hank is the first Comfort Dog we placed into a police department.
-He and his handler SRO McNamara received their therapy dog certification in early 2018 and began working at the Lunenburg (Ma) High School that fall.
-They are part of the k9 First Responders program and have assisted in events throughout New England.
+He and his handler SRO McNamara received their therapy dog certification in early 2018 and began working at the Lunenburg (MA) High School that fall.
+They are part of the K9 First Responders program and have assisted in events throughout New England.
 Hank is a celebrity in Lunenburg and has quite a fan club.

 Follow Hank’s Instagram to see the work Officer Hank does in the community with his partner Officer Brad McNamara.

 Merle retired from our breeding program and now lives and works in Westminster, MA with his dad, Nate.
-He is a registered comfort/therapy dog and together, Merle and Nate cover school & community events.
+He is a registered comfort/therapy dog.
+Working together as a team, Merle and Nate cover school and community events.

 Luna is the first comfort dog to be placed with the Massachusetts State Police.
 She spends her days working with Trooper Chad Tata in the Employee Assistance Program.
-Luna also covers many events.
+Luna and Trooper Tata also cover many community events.

-Mack is the Montague Police Departments new comfort dog.
-He is looking forward to meeting everyone in the community.
-He is excited to start meeting the students in the district.
-Look for Mack and his handler SRO Miner this fall!
+Mack works in the Montague (MA) Police Department as a comfort dog.
+He is looking forward to meeting everyone in the community and excited to meet students in the school district.
+Look for Mack and his handler SRO Miner in the community.